 A natural question that arises from the results above is: Which implications does the conditional over-representation of women at top-8 journals have for the journals and for the profession?
 We explore three of these implications: diversity in topics of published research, quality of published research, and potential trickle-down effects for publishing female authors.
+At the end, we will also investigate the effects of taking on editorial activities on research productivity of the editors themselves.

 In order to test for these implications we need to identify which editor handles which published paper.
 In recent years, a number of journals started publishing the name of the editor who has been in charge of the editorial decision of the published paper.
-In the following analysis, we combine information on the editor-in-charge10 with the JEL classification of each paper.
-We consider all journals examined in our main analysis for the years in which they published the editor-in-charge.11 We obtained the JEL codes, if available, directly from the paper,12 and otherwise, from EconLit.13 In total, our dataset comprises 2,322 papers.
+In the following analysis, we combine information on the editor-in-charge with the two-digit JEL classification of each paper.
+We consider all journals examined in our main analysis for the years in which they published the editor-in-charge.
+We obtained the JEL codes, if available, directly from the paper, and otherwise, from EconLit.
+In total, our dataset comprises 2,322 papers.